rumca-js/Django-link-archive/README.md

 Installation is described by a separate README: [https://github.com/rumca-js/Django-link-archive/blob/main/README_install.md](https://github.com/rumca-js/Django-link-archive/blob/main/README_install.md).

-To configure you need to add sources.
-There are at least two types:
+For RSS functionality you have to provide "source".
+There are two types of sources:
  - standard RSS source
  - parsed source.
 For this source page contents is downloaded, and links from it are extracted from that page and added to the database

 How to find RSS link?
 There is a 'tutorial' for that: [https://zapier.com/blog/how-to-find-rss-feed-url/](https://zapier.com/blog/how-to-find-rss-feed-url/)

+Links also can be provided manually.

 ## Demo